tjira/acorn/README.md

 </p>

 <p align="center">
-Quantum Acorn, a dynamic collection of electronic structure methods, effortlessly transforms input geometry into quantum insights.
-Simply pass an input file, and watch as results appear in your terminal.
+Quantum Acorn, a collection of electronic structure methods compiled into a dependency-free binary.
 </p>

 ## Features